EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Extreme Ownership.md

 - *For all the definitions, descriptions, and characterizations of leaders, there are only two that matter: effective and ineffective.
 Effective leaders lead successful teams that accomplish their mission and win.
 Ineffective leaders do not.*

-- *Beyond the literal fog of war impeding our vision, the figurative “fog of war,” often attributed to Prussian military strategist Carl von Clausewitz,1 had descended upon us, and it was thick with confusion, inaccurate information, broken communications, and mayhem.*
+- *Beyond the literal fog of war impeding our vision, the figurative “fog of war,” often attributed to Prussian military strategist Carl von Clausewitz, had descended upon us, and it was thick with confusion, inaccurate information, broken communications, and mayhem.*

 - *The planning process and briefing must be a forum that encourages discussion, questions, and clarification from even the most junior personnel.
 If frontline troops are unclear about the plan and yet are too intimidated to ask questions, the team’s ability to effectively execute the plan radically decreases.
 Thus, leaders must ask questions of their troops, encourage interaction, and ensure their teams understand the plan.*